alcasinoroyale/alcasinoroyale.github.io/_posts/2019-10-06-an_overview_on_state_in_react.markdown

 }
 ```

-When I click the button that's inside the return method of render, it will re-render with the new data incremented to the next value and return the new value inside the h2 header.
-This has access to the incrementCounter function because I attached to "this" and set it equal to onClick, an attribute of the button.
+When I click the button that's inside the return method of render, it will re-render with the new data incremented to the next value and return the new value of counter inside the h2 header.
+The button has access to the incrementCounter function because I attached to "this" and set it equal to onClick, an attribute of the button.
 This gives users the ability to transform data on the page in real-time.

 ```
   render() {